CP1401/Practicals/prac_07/README.md

 4.
 ```

+If you haven't already, copy the code from [debugging.py](./debugging.py) and get debugging!

 # Python Coding - Functions 2 - Coding Exercises

 ## 1. Jerry the Driver
 File: `jerry.py`

-In the Functions 2 lecture, you had a "Do this now" question:
+In the Functions 2 lecture, you had a "Do this now" question like:

 > Jerry's car's speedo shows miles (mph) instead of kilometres per hour (kph).
 He wants to be able to enter his speed in mph, the speed limit in kph and determine if he will get any speeding fine.